-The successful completion of the project at Saltram is one of the first milestones in our £30 million investment programme in renewable energy, supported by our green energy partner Good Energy, to heat and power some of our historic places
+The successful completion of the project at Saltram is one of the first milestones in our £30 million investment programme in renewable energy to heat and power some of our historic places

 Peter Bee, project manager for the installation, said: 'It has been a privilege to work on this project which is contributing to the ongoing improvement in our environmental performance and also reducing the running costs at Saltram'.